-Compared to the rest of the Seattle Metropolitan Area market, the Central Seattle region has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Seattle Metropolitan Area market, the Central Seattle region has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 1 listings have been posted online, which means new availabilities are probably going fast.
-You'll want to be prepared to make an offer immediately.
-About 300% of the listings in the Central Seattle are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 1 listings have been listed, which means spaces might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 300% of the listings in the Central Seattle are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,740 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this market are around 3 stories.
-Most buildings in this market were built in 1988 and are Class B.
+Even though the median size is 3,740 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this market are approximately 3 stories.
+Most buildings in this area were built in 1988 and are Class B.